barisatay0/baseorder/README.md

 **BaseOrder - Backend for Barcode-Based Business Management System**

-BaseOrder is a backend solution for a business management system that enables menu pages to be accessed through barcode scanning.
+BaseOrder is a backend solution for a business menu systems.
 The project provides APIs to manage categories, items, companies, and photos within a business context.

 **Features:**
 - **Category Model**: Manages the relationships between products and categories.